ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 *§4 - Process for the Termination of the Agreement* - This section sets out the process followed in the event that a DPC is cancelled.
 The data that has been deposited will either be returned to the Data Controller or destroyed depending on the preferences of the Data Controller.
 If a DPC is cancelled because the Data Controller is unresponsive, GHGA may be forced to destroy the data has been deposited.

 *§5 - Warranties and Liabilities* - This section describes the warranties and liabilities for each party in the event that there are damages resulting from the submission of data.
-GHGA commits to making a reasonable effort to retreive any data in the event of a loss, but that this effort is limited to what is reasonable for GHGA to do.
+GHGA commits to making a reasonable effort to retrieve any data in the event of a loss, but that this effort is limited to what is reasonable for GHGA to do.

 *§6 - Final Provisions* - This section includes additional clauses that affect the DPC including how changes to the contract can be made.